 86. “My biggest help would be in constructing points.
 Knowing what shots to hit and when.”

 – This is a plan I have for the future; stay in touch! (:

 – Anticipation in tennis has a lot to do with your knowledge of court positioning and body language (based on which you can tell your opponent’s shot selection).
 With conscious analysis of the two aspects, you’ll be able to anticipate more and more of your opponent’s intentions.

 88. “How to be more aggressive.
 I find myself not taking a chance, especially poaching at the net or hitting the ball as hard as I know I can.
 I always lay off for the safe shot or just stand at the net, afraid to take a chance for fear of missing the point or upsetting my partner.”

 – These two aspects (missing a shot and upsetting our partner) are what hold us from playing tennis at full potential.

-I can tell you that at the end of the match you’ll feel worse if you hold back than upsetting your partner.
-After all, if you partner does not understand your effort than you should look out for a different one.
+I can tell you that at the end of the match, you’ll feel worse if you hold back than upsetting your partner.
+After all, if your partner does not understand your effort then you should look out for a different one.